rlberry-py/rlberry/docs/basics/quick_start.rst

 -----------------

-We will compare a RandomAgent (which plays random action) to a UCBVIAgent.
+We will compare a RandomAgent (which plays random action) to a :class:`~rlberry.agents.UCBVIAgent`.
 Our goal is then to assess the performance of the two algorithms.

 .. code:: python

     # Create random agent as a baseline
     class RandomAgent(AgentWithSimplePolicy):
-        name = 'RandomAgent'
+        name = "RandomAgent"

         def __init__(self, env, **kwargs):
             AgentWithSimplePolicy.__init__(self, env, **kwargs)